CarleeSantel/nee-dcf/README.md

 ## Key Observations

-- **NOPAT consistently exceeds reported FCF** for NEE because growth capex (new wind, solar, and transmission assets) is economically productive rather than value-destructive — reported FCF is not a reliable valuation anchor for regulated utilities with active capital programs.
+- **NOPAT consistently exceeds reported FCF** for NEE because growth capex (new wind, solar, etc) is productive rather than value-destructive — reported FCF not a reliable anchor for regulated utilities.
-- **Terminal value dominates the DCF**, as it does for most stable, capital-intensive businesses.
-The sensitivity table makes this explicit: WACC and TGR assumptions matter far more than near-term revenue projections.
+- **Terminal value dominates the DCF**, as it does for most stable/capital-intensive businesses.
+The sensitivity table makes this explicit: WACC and TGR assumptions matter far more than near-term projections
-- **NEE's low beta compresses WACC** relative to its peers in the renewables universe, a direct consequence of its regulated Florida Power & Light earnings base, which provides stable, recession-resistant cash flows that reduce equity risk.
+- **NEE's low beta compresses WACC** relative to peers in the renewables environment, a direct consequence of its regulated Florida Power & Light earnings base, which provides stable, recession-resistant cash flows that reduce equity risk.
 - **ITC/PTC tax credits** keep NEE's effective tax rate below the statutory rate, which flows through to a lower WACC (via higher after-tax NOPAT) and higher implied equity value — a structural advantage for regulated utilities with large renewables pipelines.

 ---

 ## Data Source

-All financial and market data is sourced from **Yahoo Finance via the yfinance library**.
-Historical income statement and balance sheet data is pulled for the three most recent fiscal years.
+All data (financial/market) is from **Yahoo Finance via the yfinance library**.
+Historical income statement and balance sheet data is pulled for the past 3 fiscal years.
 Select figures (shares outstanding, current price, beta) are sourced from the yfinance `info` object and reflect the most recent available values at runtime.

 ---